How many years are the MPP, MIA and MDS?

-1. Your referee may directly email us their reference letter to email@example.com. from the referee’s institutional email address.
+1. Your referee may directly email us their reference letter to grad-admissions[at]hertie-school[dot]org from the referee’s institutional email address.
 The letter must be signed and submitted as a PDF.

 2. Your referee may send a signed letter on institutional letterhead directly to our postal address:

-How many letters of reference do I need to submit?
+How many letters of reference must I send?

 We require two letters of reference to process your application.

-We strongly recommend that you contact your referees as soon as possible to not have any delays in your processing of your application.
-The letters must then be emailed to the same address as soon as they are available.
+We strongly recommend that you contact your referees as soon as possible so as not to cause delays in the processing of your application.
+As soon as they are available, the letters must then be emailed to grad-admissions[at]hertie-school[dot]org.

-- Current students and applicants who graduated from their most recent degree in 2016, 2015 or 2014 must submit two academic letters of reference.
+- Current students and applicants who completed their most recent degree in 2022, 2021 or 2020 must submit two academic letters of reference.

-- Applicants who graduated from their most recent degree in 2013 or 2012 can supply one professional letter of reference in place of one of your academic references.
+- Applicants who completed their most recent degree in 2019 or 2018 can supply one professional letter of reference in place of one academic reference.

-- Applicants who graduated from their most recent degree before 2012 may supply two professional letters of reference if no academic references are available.
+- Applicants who completed their most recent degree before 2018 may supply two professional letters of reference if no academic references are available.

 However, it is in your own best interest to submit academic references wherever possible.

 We encourage you to use our reference form, but it is not required.
-A reference in the form of a standard letter is also accepted.
+A reference in the form of a standard letter will also be accepted.